duartebarbosa12/restaurants_recommendation/README.md

 # restaurants_recommendation
 This project was developed for our AI Machine-Learning and Analytics class.

 Recommendation algorithm for restaurants based on sentiment analysis and cosine similarity scores.
-The algorithm is designed to use the zomato API (although right now is only working with a small dataset mocking the API request), and recommend a restaurant to the user based on the inputs.
+The algorithm is designed to use the zomato API to pull the restaurants details and reviews (although right now is only working with a small dataset mocking the API request), and recommend a restaurant to the user based on the his/hers inputs.

 We have designed a small UI using tkinter to interact with the use to register the user's input and display the recommendation.
 The program uses a DistilBERT model to perform sentiment analysis on thousands of restaurant reviews to create a new rating for this restaurant.
 It then uses an encoder together with the cosine similarity to match what the user is looking for with the database, always ensuring a high-rating restaurant is recommended.